List of Wednesday characters: Tyler Galpin

-Tyler Galpin (portrayed by Hunter Doohan in human form, motion-captured by Daniel Himschoot in Hyde form) is Sheriff Galpin and Françoise Galpin's son, Isaac Night's nephew, and a barista at a local coffee shop who has a romantic interest on Wednesday.
-He is later revealed to be a Hyde due to his assumed late mother being one as well.
-During his attack on Wednesday in the season one finale, Tyler's Hyde form was attacked by Enid's werewolf form until Tyler was non-fatally shot by his father.
+Tyler Galpin (portrayed by Hunter Doohan in human form, motion-captured by Daniel Himschoot in Hyde form) is Sheriff Galpin and Françoise Galpin's son, Isaac Night's nephew, and a barista at a local coffee shop who has a romantic interest in Wednesday.
+He is later revealed to be a Hyde due to his late mother's having being one as well.
+During his attack on Wednesday in the season one finale, Tyler's Hyde form was attacked by Enid's werewolf form defending Wednesday until Tyler was shot by his father, not fatally.
+Tyler was taken to Willow Hill Insane Asylum as the only facility capable of safely confining him.

-In season two, Tyler Galpin was incarcerated in a special cell in Willow Hill as Dr. Rachael Fairburn had brought Laurel Gates in to help control him.
-Amidst the mass-breakout caused by Uncle Fester, Tyler was freed by Gates.
-However, he gives her a five-second head start and chases after her.
-After impaling Gates with his claws, Tyler's Hyde form encountered Wednesday and defenestrated her.
-By the time the sheriff department arrived to control the mass-breakout situation, their guns couldn't phase Tyler's Hyde form as he got away.
-After a hallucination of his father, Tyler's Hyde form kills a hitman that Judi Spannagel hired to take out the escaped Willow Hill patients.
-With help from his mother Françoise, who was actually alive, Morticia had Tyler removed from Jericho as part of a deal.
-Though Isaac Night has a plan to have their revenge on the Addams family that would involve trying to remove Françoise's Hyde side.
-After Pugsley is kidnapped, Tyler is strapped to a table by his mother so that his Hyde form can be removed.
-Thanks to Wednesday's sabotage, Tyler attacks Isaac and fights his mother.
-With Françoise hanging from the edge, Tyler tries to save her only for Françoise to commit suicide by letting herself fall.
-At the graves of his parents, Tyler is approached by Isadora Capri who offers to let him join a group of Hydes.
-He only accepted after hearing that Capri's father was a Hyde.
+In season two, Tyler Galpin was incarcerated in a special cell in Willow Hill.
+Dr. Rachael Fairburn brought Laurel Gates in to help control him and possibly treat him.
+Amidst the mass breakout instigated by Uncle Fester, Tyler was freed by Gates.
+However, he gives her a five-second head start, he chases after her in his Hyde form and impales Gates with his claws, killing her.
+Tyler's Hyde form encountered Wednesday and defenestrated her.
+When the Sheriff's Department arrived to control the breakout, their guns could not stop Tyler's Hyde form and he escaped.

+After a hallucination of his father, Tyler's Hyde kills a hitman Judi Spannagel hired to kill the escaped Willow Hill patients.
+With help from his mother Françoise, who was actually alive and imprisoned at Willow Hill until released by Wednesday, Morticia made a deal with Françoise to remove Tyler from Jericho and never return in exchange for not turning them over to the Sheriff.
+Neither Morticia nor Wednesday know Isaac Night has a plan to take revenge on the Addams family that involves trying to remove Françoise's Hyde.

+After Pugsley is kidnapped, Tyler is strapped to a table by his mother so his Hyde form can be removed.
+Thanks to Wednesday's sabotage of Night's Hyde removal equipment, Tyler first attacks Isaac and then fights his mother.
+With Françoise hanging from the edge, Tyler tries to save her; but Françoise commits suicide by letting herself fall.
+At the graves of his parents, Tyler is approached by Isadora Capri, who offers to let him join a group of Hydes.
+He accepts after hearing that Capri's father was a Hyde.